 This little store has been a go to spot for my family, friends and I for years.
-It’s a bizarre shop for sure, but a lot of charm to it.
+My mom once lived a few towns over, so we used to make the trip more often.
+It’s a bizarre shop for sure, but there’d a lot of charm to it.
 It’s… well how does one describe it?
 It’s kind of like one of those shops you’d find on the side of the road attached to a little diner.
 It has some weird, almost road trip/fair like vibes to it.
 All the deep fried food, the sweets, the BBQ.

 When you first walk in, one half of the store looks to be some sort of outdated pop culture mini shop.
 Then on the other side you have an awesome BBQ pit-esque restaurant with tons of options.
 All the BBQ food you could ever want, deep fried everything, and best of all, shakes.
 They make the best hand crafted shakes I’ve ever had.
 Heck we bought our shakes and left them in the car for 15 minutes.
 Came out after shopping and they were still nice and thick!
 But aside from all that, they also offer all kind of exotic meats.
 Ostrich eggs, buffalo meat, gator, so many options.
 That and mountains of jerky!